 Bottomline: KEEP CALM AND STAY POSITIVE

 I hope this post has helped you find a kindred spirit in me, one who is often plagued by anxiety but tries to make the best of her travels using this mantra.
 These are simple common sense tips but are super helpful in alien places and situations, specially when there is no one around to assure you.
-If you’ve enjoyed reading this post, you can get some real laughs by reading my comical travel fails here.
+If you’ve enjoyed reading this post, you can get some real laughs by reading my comical travel fails here. and don’t forget to check out my posts on solo female travel blogger stories or the best travel camera bags for women.
 Also, please share your travel anxiety management tips with me if you can!

 Like this post?
 Pin it here